 Royal Saudi Air Force

-The Saudi air force has about 20,000 men in uniform – not counting an estimated 16,000 men in the separately organized Air Defence Force – equipped with, among other systems, the latest model Patriot missiles.
+The Saudi air force has about 20,000 men in uniform – not to count an estimated 16,000 men in the separately organized Air Defence Force, with the latest model of Patriot missiles.
 The air force draws its inventory mainly from the United States and the United Kingdom.
 With more than 200 Boeing F-15s in interception and ground attack roles, the Saudi air force is the third-largest user of these planes, after the US and Japanese air forces.
-The UK, in the al-Yamamah and al-Salam programmes, sold the Kingdom some 80 Panavia Tornado bombers and 27 Eurofighter Typhoon fighter-bombers.
+In the al-Yamamah and al-Salam programs, the UK sold the Kingdom some 80 Panavia Tornado bombers and 27 Eurofighter Typhoon fighter-bombers.

 The support aircraft, including tankers and radar planes, match the cutting-edge quality of the fighters and bombers.
 But there is also criticism.
 CSIS concluded that the air force in the 1990s developed significant gaps that it is now struggling to plug.
-The think tank reported, in a lengthy analysis, that “a lack of overall readiness, and poor aircrew and maintenance to aircraft ratios, severely reduced the effectiveness of its F-15s and Tornados”.
+In a lengthy analysis, the think tank reported that “a lack of overall readiness, and poor aircrew and maintenance to aircraft ratios, severely reduced the effectiveness of its F-15s and Tornados”.
 Monthly training hours, CSIS continued, “for the F-15, dropped to 6 hours.
 They have since risen back to 9, but need to be 12-18.
-Long-range mission and refuelling training also dropped sharply, but is slowly being brought up to standard”.
+Long-range mission and refueling training also dropped sharply, but is slowly being brought up to standard”.